Dutch Reformed Church in South Africa (NGK): Marriage

-Progressive members of the clergy and laity have taken the denomination to court to restore the decision from 2015 and reject the reversal.
+In June 2017, progressive members of the clergy and laity have taken the denomination to court to restore the decision from 2015 and reject the reversal.
 Although the decision was reversed, local congregations, as aforementioned, are able to make their own decisions.
 The church's reversal still "makes allowance for ministers and parishes to make their own decision around this.
 It is stated that no decision may be forced on any parish".

-In 2019, the secular Gauteng High Court, in Pretoria ruled to reverse the 2016 decision and decided that ministers should bless same-sex unions and that gay and lesbian ministers could marry and be ordained.
+In March 2019, the secular Gauteng High Court, in Pretoria ruled to reverse the 2016 decision and decided that ministers should bless same-sex unions and that gay and lesbian ministers could marry and be ordained.
 This decision was reached, in part, on the basis that, while religious organizations have the religious freedom to define marriage, the 2016 decision was not made in accordance with the church's own proper process.
 The General Secretary Gustav Claasse told the press that, despite the court decision the church will hold to its 2016 official stance against same-sex marriage.

+In October 2019, the General Synod adopted a resolution confirming the possibility for church councils to choose on the blessings of same-sex unions.